root-foundation/root/README.md

 ## Problem

-In a post AGI world, due to extreme outcomes in _all_ activities, debt will no longer be a viable means to finance anything.
+In a post AGI world, due to [extreme outcomes](#3-outcomes-superexponentially-become-more-extreme-across-the-board) in _all_ activities, debt will no longer be a viable means to finance anything.

-This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _any_ opportunity.
+This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-takes-all nature of outcomes within _any_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.

 Tragically, billions are still taking out loans to finance their lives — from their educations, to their homes, businesses, etc. — without realizing that they will almost certainly never be able to repay these loans as outcomes rapidly becomes more extreme.